 Brunei sultan marks golden jubilee with lavish celebrations

-BANDAR SERI BEGAWAN: Brunei's all-powerful sultan will mark 50 years on the throne on Thursday (Oct 5) with lavish celebrations including a glittering procession, a 21-gun salute and a ceremony at his vast, golden-domed palace.
+BANDAR SERI BEGAWAN: Brunei's all-powerful sultan marked 50 years on the throne on Thursday (Oct 5) with lavish celebrations including a glittering procession, a 21-gun salute and a ceremony at his vast, golden-domed palace.

-The festivities for Sultan Hassanal Bolkiah - which will include the monarch being carried past huge crowds of well-wishers in a chariot - are the centrepiece of events to mark his golden jubilee.
+The festivities for Sultan Hassanal Bolkiah - which included the monarch being carried past huge crowds of well-wishers in a chariot - are the centrepiece of events to mark his golden jubilee.

 The 71-year-old, the world's second-longest reigning monarch, ascended to the throne of the tiny sultanate on tropical Borneo island in October, 1967.